What does it mean to take a course pass/fail?

 - Students may not cancel or add the pass/fail option after the deadline for submitting Pass/Fail Option Forms.

 - Students can take coursework in their major or major department on a pass/fail basis.
 However, any coursework taken in the major or major department on a pass/fail basis will not count toward fulfilling any major requirements.
+Student should only take coursework in their major or major department on a pass/fail basis after they have fulfilled their major requirements.

 - Students should consult with the major advisor before declaring pass/fail in the major or major department.